dchest/dchest.com/posts/2020/2020-06-15-does-salt-need-to-be-random-for-password-hashing.md

 > difficult as possible.
 To this end, when a password is first
 > entered, the password program obtains a 12-bit random
 > number (by reading the real-time clock) and appends
 > this to the password typed in by the user.
-The concate
+The concatenated
-> nated string is encrypted and both the 12-bit random
+> string is encrypted and both the 12-bit random
 > quantity (called the _salt_) and the 64-bit result of the
 > encryption are entered into the password file.
 >